Jack Baldwin (footballer): Peterborough United

 Baldwin moved to League One side Peterborough United for £500,000 on 31 January 2014 just minutes before the transfer deadline.
 Upon joining the club, it was revealed the price tag could rise up to £750,000 with the potential for add-ons.

 After being initially out of the first team, due to being suspended whilst at Hartlepool United, Baldwin made his Peterborough United debut on 1 March 2014 against Crawley Town, coming on as a late second-half substitute, and conceded a penalty in a 1–0 loss.
-Since making his debut, Baldwin quickly became a Peteborough's first team regular and helped the side reach the play-offs where they were unsuccessful after losing 3–2 to Leyton Orient.
+Since making his debut, Baldwin quickly became a Peterborough's first team regular and helped the side reach the play-offs where they were unsuccessful after losing 3–2 to Leyton Orient.
 His performance was praised by Manager Darren Ferguson.
 At the end of the 2013–14 season, Baldwin went on to make thirteen appearances in all competitions.
 He was however cup-tied for their victory in the 2013-14 Football League Trophy.

 The 2014–15 season, however, saw Baldwin suffer several setbacks despite being featured in the first team regularly After playing in the opening game of the season against Rochdale, Baldwin suffered a knee injury that kept him out for the remainder of August.
 Two months later, on 21 October 2014, Baldwin was sent-off for a second bookable offence, in a 1–0 loss against Crewe Alexandra.
 On 1 November 2014 Baldwin captained Peterborough for the first time.
 In the same game he ruptured a knee ligament that would rule him out for the next ten to twelve months.
 Baldwin finished his first full season having made eleven appearances in all competitions.